Peasants' League: Ideology & issues

-The party advocated the interests of farmers and tried to fight the disadvantaged position of rural communities.
+The party advocated for the interests of farmers and tried to fight the disadvantaged position of rural communities.
 The party saw agriculture as the primary source of wealth of the Netherlands.
 Its main goal was to ensure a reasonable income for farmers, to expand the farming sector and protect property rights.
 It wanted to abolish Daylight saving time, reduce taxation and government interference, found a ministry of agriculture, implement an old age pension, improve agricultural education, and end the merger of municipalities.
 The change of name in 1933 to National Farmers', Horticulturists' and Middle Class Party also implied an ideological reorientation.
-The party now also oriented towards the middle class in urban areas, while still holding on to its agrarian ideals.
-Small businesses, the middle class, were seen as the link between farmers and consumers.
+The party is now also oriented towards the middle class in urban areas, while still holding on to its agrarian ideals.
+Small businesses, or the middle class, were seen as the link between farmers and consumers.
 It added several proposals to its party manifesto such as a cheaper supply of credit and the regulation of advertisements.